sophiagavasheli/my_spotify/README.md

 Possible goals for this project:
 - Analyzing my own listening habits, like which audio statistics (danceability, speechiness, etc) are most prevalent in my playlists
 - Advanced playlist editor/creator with accompanying GUI
-- Analyzing what components of a song lead it to have the most streams
+- Analyzing what components of a song lead it to have the most streams/popularity
--     artist popularity (num followers), country, audio stats, release year, song length, genre
+-     artist popularity and num followers, country, audio stats, release year, song length, genre
 - Analyzing what properties make an artist have more popularity
 -     amount of total songs, amount of albums, time since first song, genre, country